VinhQuocTran/PortfolioProjects/Retail Sales History - Dashboard using Excel/ReadMe.txt

 This project has 2 parts: Data Preprocessing in Python and Excel Dashboard.
-If you are interested in how I prepared transform and clean the dataset for this project, you can open DataPreprocessing.ipynb in Part 1 folder.
+If you are interested in how I transformed and cleaned the dataset for the project, you can open DataPreprocessing.ipynb in Part 1 folder.
 Otherwise, just open the excel file in Part 2 folder and check out the amazing-interactive dashboard that I made for company sales.

 Some Excel skills that I acquired and used after finished the project